google/orbax/docs/guides/checkpoint/orbax_checkpoint_announcements.md

 # Announcements

+## 2024-10-21
+A new option, `strict` will be added to `ArrayRestoreArgs` within the next week or so, before the next version release.
+This option will default to True.
+This enforces that loaded `jax.Array`s must not change shape by silently padding or truncating.
+To re-enable padding/truncating, simply enable `strict=False`.

 ## 2024-04-02
 The `checkpoint_manager_context(...)` function is deprecated.
 To ensure proper resource handling, please update your code to use either